solidusio/solidus_paypal_commerce_platform/README.md

 If the transaction supports Venmo and it is enabled by the following, then a button should appear for it on checkout payment page.
 Note, Venmo cannot currently be rendered on the product or cart pages.

 Set the PaypalCommercePlatform `PaymentMethod` `venmo_standalone` preference to:
+- `render only standalone`, show Venmo on the payment page and do not show the other funding sources (i.e. PayPal, Credit); or
 - `enabled`, show Venmo on the payment page; or
 - `disabled` (default), do not show the Venmo button.